 The truth is that each organisation, and each organisation’s data, is different and therefore no two data governance plans will look the same.
 However, not having some sort of plan in place is no longer optional.
 Think about it: if data is the lifeblood of your organisation, can you really afford to leave it ungoverned?

-Sourced by Alastair Broom, security practice director, Logicalis UK
+Sourced from Alastair Broom, security practice director, Logicalis UK